Iurii-Dziuban/algorithms/README.md

 - ConcurrentStack (ConcurrentStackTest) - implementation of thread-safe Stack for multithreaded environment in lock-free (not wait-free!) manner.
 Wait-free algorithms have stronger guarantees.
 - ConcurrentLinkedList (ConcurrentLinkedListTest) - implementation of thread-safe LinkedList (Queue) for multithreaded environment in lock-free (not wait-free) manner.
 Wait-free algorithms have stronger guarantees.
 - NonBlockingCounter (NonBlockingCounterTest) - implementation of thread-safe counter for multithreaded in lock-free (not wait-free) manner.
 Wait-free algorithms have stronger guarantees.
+- CountDownLatchTest - barrier, which all threads wait.
+Countdown can be executed from different thread.
+Usable once.
+- CyclicBarrierTest - barrier, which all threads wait.
+Waiting (which decreases the value) is inside of the threads.
+Can be reset/reused.
+Runnable action can be executed at the barrier, before threads are released.
+BrokenBarrierException if the thread breaks the barrier.

 ## Hotspot